gabeluci/gabeluci.github.io/_posts/2018-11-01-basic-HttpListener-web-service.md

 # {{page.category}}: {{page.title}}

-Sometimes you need to run tasks in the background, which is job well-suited for Windows services;
+Sometimes you need to run tasks in the background, which is a job well-suited for Windows services;
 they're designed to stay running all the time.
 However, you will often want some kind of front-end to monitor what the service is doing.
 If your Windows service writes to a database, then you can use that: your front-end can just read from the database.
 But if not, you will want your front end to be able to